$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Abstract

 \section{Abstract}

-We show that there is a $C^1$-generic (Baire second class) subset $\mathcal{R}$ of symplectic diffeomorphism on $2d$-dimensional manifold, $d\ge 1$ such that every $f$ in $\mathcal{R}$ satisfies a trichotomy: or $f$ is Anosov or $f$ is robustly transitive partially hyperbolic with {\em unbreakable center} of dimension $2m$, $1 \le m < d$ or $f$ has totally elliptic periodic points dense on $M$.
+There is a $C^1$-residual (Baire second class) subset $\mathcal{R}$ of symplectic diffeomorphisms on $2d$-dimensional manifold, $d\ge 1$, such that for every non-Anosov $f$ in $\mathcal{R}$ its topological entropy is lower bounded by the supremum of the Lyapunov exponents of their hyperbolic periodic points in the \emph{unbreakable central subbundle} (i.e., central direction with no dominated splitting) of $f$.
+The previous result deals with the fact that for $f$ in a residual set $\tilde{\mathcal{R}}$ of symplectic diffeomorphisms (containing $\mathcal{R}$) satisfies a trichotomy: or $f$ is Anosov or $f$ is robustly transitive partially hyperbolic with {\em unbreakable center} of dimension $2m$, $0 < m < d$, or $f$ has totally elliptic periodic points dense on $M$.
 In the second case, we also show the existence of a sequence of $m$-{\em elliptic} periodic points converging to $M$.
-Moreover, we provide lower bounds for non-Anosov diffeomorphisms in $\mathcal{R}$ by means of theirs largest central Lyapunov exponent.
+Indeed, $\tilde{\mathcal{R}}$ contains an open and dense subset.

 \thefootnote \footnote{2000 {\it Mathematics Subject Classification}.
 Primary 37J10, 37D30, 37B40, 37C20.} \thefootnote \footnote{{\it Key words and phrases}.
 Partially hyperbolic symplectic systems, topological entropy, elliptic periodic points, homoclinic tangency, generic properties.} \thefootnote \footnote{Work partially supported by CNPq, FAPEMIG, FAPESP, and PRONEX.}